-The research of the Theoretical Extragalactic group concentrates on trying to understand how galaxies have formed and evolved into the galaxy population that we observe in the present-day Universe.
-In addition, we study the formation and evolution of supermassive black holes and stellar clusters.
+The research of the Theoretical Extragalactic group focuses on understanding how galaxies have formed and evolved into the galaxy population that we observe in the present-day Universe.
+Additionally, we study the formation and evolution of supermassive black holes and stellar clusters.

 KETJU

-We have developed the KETJU code that allows modelling galactic-scale dynamical and astrophysical processes, while simultaneously solving the dynamics of supermassive black holes and surrounding stellar systems at subparsec scales.
+We have developed the KETJU code, which allows for modeling galactic-scale dynamical and astrophysical processes while simultaneously solving the dynamics of supermassive black holes and surrounding stellar systems at subparsec scales.

 SIBELIUS

-In the Simulations Beyond the Local Universe (SIBELIUS) project the goal is to simulate the formation of the Milky Way and the Local Group of galaxies using simulations that have been constrained by observations of the local large-scale structure.
+In the Simulations Beyond the Local Universe (SIBELIUS) project, the goal is to simulate the formation of the Milky Way and the Local Group of galaxies using simulations constrained by observations of the local large-scale structure.

 Other Projects

-We also organise the Helsinki Astrophysics Seminar hosting weekly talks during term time on a wide range of topics in astronomy and astrophysics.
+We also organise the Helsinki Astrophysics Seminar, which hosts weekly talks during term time on a wide range of topics in astronomy and astrophysics.